olubusolami/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword : A script that Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword : A script display the number of lines that contain the pattern “bin” in the file /etc/passwd 17-hidethisword : A script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18-letteronly : A script that display all lines of the file /etc/ssh/sshd_config starting with a letter.